ApplefaceLisa/WebDev/Server-side Development with NodeJS/readme.md

     - Express: fast, unopinionated, minimalist web framework for Node.js (from expressjs.com)
     - Web application framework that provides a robust set of features
     - Express has many third-party _**middleware**_ to extend functionality
+      - A middleware is added by calling use() on the application and passing the middleware as a parameter.
     - Installing: `npm install express --save`

   - Example: express server-1, use express to build a simple server, when get request, return greeting info.